 Buyer personas are informed by data and there are a few ways you can acquire the necessary information to create your ideal customer’s identity:

-Once you have all the information you need to build your persona, you need to finalise your semi-fictional character.
+Once you have all the information you need to build your persona, you need to form your semi-fictional character.
 It’s best to put this in one clear document that everyone in your organisation, as well as any external agencies or freelancers, can access.
-You can use a simple Word document or a template - whatever works best for you.
+You can use a simple Word document or Google Slides.
+Or, you can use one of our free templates.

 Having a clear picture of your ideal customer allows you to connect with your audience in an effective and meaningful way.
 By taking the time to research your target audience and build an accurate persona, you can refine your marketing efforts to drive stronger results.